Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-01.md

 We'll talk more about functions in a future video

+The next bit "main" is the name of the funciton

-We can usually call functions anything we like but when we create an executable program, we need a function called "main" to be the start point
+We can usually call functions anything we like but when we create an executable program, one that can be run on its own, we need a function called "main" to be the start point

 The parentheses after the name of the function is where we normally put parameters